Analog-Labs/timechain/pallets/timegraph/README.md

 ### Origin:
 `Timegraph account`
 ### Purpose:
-`/// The extrinsic from timegraph user to deposit funds into the timegraph account`
+`The extrinsic from timegraph user to deposit funds into the timegraph account`